 MSc Physics

-Students on this module learn to communicate their skills and experience to a broad audience and make topics in physics accessible for all.
-They will present their understanding of topics to audiences through techniques, which can include vlogging, infographics, patents, apps, outreach experiments, and articles in the style of ‘The Conversation’, a network of non-profit media outlets.
+Students on MSc Physics learn to communicate their skills and experience to a broad audience and make physics topics in physics accessible to all.
+They present their understanding of topics to audiences through techniques, which can include vlogging, infographics, patents, apps, outreach experiments, and articles in the style of ‘The Conversation’, a network of non-profit media outlets.

 You will collaborate with a dedicated team of (approx.) 5 students, presenting them with a detailed brief outlining your communication objectives.
 To ensure the project aligns with your vision, occasional brief meetings will be arranged either online or in person at your